ENG-EDISON/ENG-EDISON/README.md

 - 👋 Hi, I’m @ENG-EDISON
 - 👀 I’m interested in STM32 Micrcontroller programming
 - 🌱 I’m currently learning bare metal programming
-- 💞️ I’m looking to collaborate on stm32 MCU programming
+- 💞️ I’m looking to collaborate on stm32 MCU programming projects and design
 - 📫 How to reach me on edisonngunjiri@gmail.com

 <!---